prettiest trees to plant

 5. Plant Ornamental Trees

-Ornamental trees offer a variety of benefits, including adding structure and color and removing air pollutants.
-But, we love them for their beauty!
+Ornamental trees offer various benefits, including adding structure and color and removing air pollutants.
+But we love them for their beauty!

-Try adding two or three different trees into your landscape that provide a pop of color and interest to the space.
+Try adding two or three different trees to your landscape, each providing a pop of color and interest.

-There are plenty of popular ornamental tree options; however, here are ten ornamental species that will dazzle your landscape!
+There are plenty of popular ornamental tree options; however, ten ornamental species will dazzle your landscape!

 The Prettiest Trees for Your Yard